-Federal Perkins Loans are low-interest loans for undergraduate and graduate students who complete a FAFSA
+Federal Perkins Loans are low-interest loans for undergraduate student who complete a FAFSA

 Under section 461(b)(1) of the Higher Education Act of 1965, as amended (the

 HEA), the authority for schools to make a Federal Perkins Loan ended on

 September 30, 2014, with an automatic one-year extension pursuant to section